Senatus -- A Fast and Accurate Code-to-Code Recommendation Engine: Introduction

-\begin{itemize} \item \textbf{Scalable Code-to-Code Recommendation:} We design and study the scalability of a \emph{Minhash}-based retrieval algorithm , known as \textit{DeSkew LSH}, for accelerating the lookup time for code-to-code-recommendation.
-Rather than an $\mathcal{O}(|N|)$ comparison of a query against all snippets in the repository of $N$ code snippets, we achieve an $\mathcal{O}(log|N|)$ retrieval time by only examining colliding snippets in the same hashtable buckets.
-This hashing approach achieves a $16.6x$ improvement in query time without the requirement for any specialized hardware, and $+6\%$ improvement in retrieval effectiveness versus Facebook's state-of-the-art Aroma code recommendation engine.
-We intend to open-source Senatus to the community.

-\item \textbf{Data Skewness in Code Repositories:} We study the \emph{distribution of code snippet lengths} in two public sourcecode repositories, CodeSearchNet~\cite{husain2020codesearchnet} and the Neural Code Search evaluation dataset~\cite{li2019neural} and find that the snippet lengths are heavily skewed, following a power-law distribution, with the vast majority of the snippets being short in length, and a long tail of longer snippets.
-We argue that code-to-code recommendation engines, to return concise and useful snippets, should implement techniques to counteract the bias caused by this skewness. \item \textbf{Feature Scoring and Selection:} We propose two novel feature scoring methods, Normalized Sub-Path Frequency (NSPF) and Inverse Leaves Frequency (ILF) that score parse tree features based on the tree structure in an Abstract Syntax Tree (AST) parsing of a code snippet.
+\begin{itemize} \item \textbf{Scalable Code-to-Code Recommendation:} We introduce \textit{DeSkew-LSH} a new method for approximate nearest neighbour search that accelerates the lookup time for code-to-code-recommendation.
+De-Skew LSH achieves a $147.9x$ improvement in query time without the requirement for any specialized hardware, and $+31.21\%$ improvement in retrieval effectiveness versus Facebook's state-of-the-art Aroma code recommendation engine.
+The code will be opensourced. \item \textbf{Data Skewness in Code Repositories:} We study the \emph{distribution of code snippet lengths} in two public source code repositories, CodeSearchNet~\cite{husain2020codesearchnet} and the Neural Code Search evaluation dataset~\cite{li2019neural} and find that the snippet lengths are heavily skewed, following a power-law distribution, with the vast majority of the snippets being short in length, and a long tail of longer snippets.
+We argue that code-to-code recommendation engines, to return concise and useful snippets, should implement techniques to counteract the bias caused by this skewness. \item \textbf{Feature Scoring and Selection:} Based on the skewness findings, we propose two novel feature scoring methods, Normalized Sub-Path Frequency (NSPF) and Inverse Leaves Frequency (ILF) that score parse tree features based on the tree structure in an Abstract Syntax Tree (AST) parsing of a code snippet.
 We argue that these tree structure sensitive feature scoring methods are more suitable for tackling skewness for the purposes of code-to-code recommendation.
-Based on the scores produced by these functions we propose two feature selection techniques: Top-K and Mid-N percentile for selecting a compact, discriminative set of code features based on the scores. \item \textbf{User Study and Annotated Dataset:} We conduct a user study with expert developers to validate our approach versus competitive baseline systems.
-The user study shows that the recommendations from Senatus are significantly more useful to developers in completing their programming tasks.
-We intend to release our manual annotations to the community. \end{itemize}
+Based on the scores produced by these functions we propose two feature selection techniques: Top-F and Mid-C percentile for selecting a compact, discriminative set of code features based on the scores. \end{itemize}